milanmedic/Sitemap/README.md

 ```

 Where there is also a link to page **`d`** from page **`b`**, then your sitemap builder should include **`d`** because it can be reached in 3 links.

-*Hint - I find using a BFS ([breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search)) is the best way to achieve this bonus exercise without doing extra work, but it isn’t required and you could likely come up with a working solution without using a BFS.*